 Besides all the mentioned parallels advertising seems to come closer to spam in the form of direct marketing and online ads.
 Direct marketing approaches consumers directly, communicating its message by surreptitiously entering their private lives.
 Generally direct marketing arrives by post - direct mail - , or telephone - telemarketing.
 In both cases advertising uses the same channels as we use to receive important mail or phone calls, from friends, family, or our bank.
 GIVE LONGER DESCRIPTION, references, and COMPARISON TO SPAM Spam tries the same strategy to get our attention, by appearing side-by-side to legitimate electronic communications, and taking on the same type of language as the legitimate ones.
 However a fundamental difference exists: direct marketing functions still mainly in a physical world.
 When we receive a letter from our bank, before opening it, we don't know if it contains an ad for its latest savings program, or an important message about our account.
 Neither we nor the postman know this, so he delivers the message on to our mailbox, and we go on and open it.
-If this had happen in the digital realm, spam filters work.
+If this had happen in the digital realm, spam filters would have sieved the content or our message and assessed the probability of it being junk mail.
+How spam filters work.
 Look at Spamassin The digital nature of spam allows us machines to analyze, quantified, and define binarily as either spam or legitimate communication.
 So the possibility of classifying something as spam is exclusive to digital realm.